History of the Qing dynasty: Nurhaci

 Furthermore, the Khorchin proved a useful ally in the war, lending the Jurchens their expertise as cavalry archers.
 To guarantee this new alliance, Nurhaci initiated a policy of inter-marriages between the Jurchen and Khorchin nobilities, while those who resisted were met with military action.
 This is a typical example of Nurhaci's initiatives that eventually became official Qing government policy.
 During most of the Qing period, the Mongols gave military assistance to the Manchus.

 Some other important contributions by Nurhaci include ordering the creation of a written Manchu script, based on Mongolian script, after the earlier Jurchen script was forgotten (it had been derived from Khitan and Chinese).
-Nurhaci also created the civil and military administrative system that eventually evolved into the Eight Banners, the defining element of Manchu identity and the foundation for transforming the loosely-knitted Jurchen tribes into a single nation.
+Nurhaci also created the civil and military administrative system that eventually evolved into the Eight Banners, the defining element of Manchu identity and the foundation for transforming the loosely knitted Jurchen tribes into a single nation.

 There were too few ethnic Manchus to conquer China proper, so they gained strength by defeating and absorbing Mongols.
 More importantly, they added Han Chinese to the Eight Banners.
 The Manchus had to create an entire "Jiu Han jun" (Old Han Army) due to the massive number of Han Chinese soldiers who were absorbed into the Eight Banners by both capture and defection.
 Ming artillery was responsible for many victories against the Manchus, so the Manchus established an artillery corps made out of Han Chinese soldiers in 1641, and the swelling of Han Chinese numbers in the Eight Banners led in 1642 to all Eight Han Banners being created.
 Armies of defected Ming Han Chinese conquered southern China for the Qing.

-Han Chinese played a massive role in the Qing conquest of China.
+Han Chinese played a massive role in the Qing conquest of China proper.
 Han Chinese Generals who defected to the Manchu were often given women from the Imperial Aisin Gioro family in marriage while the ordinary soldiers who surrendered were often given non-royal Manchu women as wives.
 Jurchen (Manchu) women married Han Chinese in Liaodong.
 Manchu Aisin Gioro princesses were also given in marriage to Han Chinese officials' sons.